batjko/obsidian-vision-insights/README.md

 1. Download the latest release from the [releases page](https://github.com/batjko/obsidian-vision-insights/releases)
 2. Extract the files to your vault's plugins folder: `VaultFolder/.obsidian/plugins/vision-insights/`
 3. Reload Obsidian and enable the plugin in Community Plugins
+4. Add your OpenAI API key in the settings and enable whichever context actions you want.

 ### Development Installation